 How Do You Take Care of Your Nose Cast?

-Your nasal cast will require a bit more care and caution than an arm or leg cast because it isn’t as thick.
+Your nasal cast will require more care and caution than an arm or leg cast because it isn’t as thick.
 The nasal cast is still hard, but it’s also vulnerable.

 - Be gentle with your nose and cast.
-Running into things, bumping your nose, even accidentally hitting yourself in the face can cause additional damage to your nose, despite the presence of the cast.
+Running into things, bumping your nose, or even accidentally hitting yourself in the face can cause additional damage to your nose despite the presence of the cast.
 Be aware of your surroundings and move carefully to avoid banging your nose.

 - You should be careful of getting your cast wet, just like with an arm or leg cast.
-Getting your cast wet could cause it to become loose and could even make it fall off before your nose has healed enough.
-You can still wash your face and your body with the cast on if you avoid the area near your nose completely.
-Patients typically try taking a bath instead of a shower and spot-clean their face.
+Getting your cast wet could cause it to become loose and even fall off before your nose has healed enough.
+You can still wash your face and body with the cast on if you completely avoid the area near your nose.
+Patients typically try bathing instead of showering and spot-clean their faces.

 You can read more about what to expect after getting a nose cast on the Healthline website.